epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 In all three cases, the data source is the plot summary.
 For the physical and psychological violence score, we identified two separate lists of words that are unambigously connected to physical and psychological violence respectively.
 For potential further interest in the justification for each word in those lists, we created two .txt files in the data > CLEAN > violent_word_list folder.
 The reason why the list of psychologically violent words is by far greater than the one for physical violence is the following: While physically violent words can often be unambigously described by nouns (e.g. "murder"), psychological violence is often referred to by verbs.
 Thus, we had to include various different conjugations of each verb.
 We then parse through all plot summaries in the cleaned data and count how often those words appear.
 This leads to the absolute counts of physical and psychological words in the plot summaries.
 Since the length of the plot summaries varies significantly, we additionally compute the "density" of physical and psychological words by dividing the absolute counts by the number of words in the plot summary.
 For the sentiment scores, we apply the DistilBERT model trained for sentiment analysis [^3].
 This model also parses through all plot summaries and computes scores for the following five sentiments: sadness, joy, love, anger, fear, surprise.
 The higher the score, the more prevalent is the sentiment.
+With these scores we are able to classify all movies in the cleaned dataset into three categories:

+* Violent
+* Mildly violent
+* Non-violent